Dicklesworthstone/letter_learning_game/README.md

 ### Mini‑games (automatic short breaks)
 - Letter Rain: move the basket to catch the target letter; score feedback.
 - Memory Match: flip pairs of matching letters in a 4×4 grid with a timer.
-- Mini‑games are occasionally offered between questions in Find Letters mode.
+- Mini‑games are occasionally offered between questions in Find Letters and Word Builder modes.

 ### Achievements
 Defined achievements (unlocked/persisted locally):